-Apple said to be 'aggressively' hiring additional employees for iWatch developmentAlex Wagner - Deputy Managing Editor, News Desk
+Apple said to be 'aggressively' hiring additional employees for iWatch developmentAlex Wagner - Editorial Director of News and Content

 While smart watch products from companies like MetaWatch and Pebble are currently duking it out for a spot on consumers' wrists, there's also a shadow being cast on the battlefield by larger firms that may be prepping smart wristwear of their own.
 One such company is Apple, which is said to be prepping a watch that runs iOS.